"How do I register to become a NEW member of Blizzard Ski and Board School for the current season?"

-On the Black ribbon at the top of the home page, choose “Weekly Trip Reservations.”
+On the Black ribbon at the top of the home page, choose “Weekly Trip.”
 As long as you are a current Member trying to sign up for the upcoming week’s trip and it is a weekday prior to 5 PM on Thursday, you can sign up for that week’s trip online.
 Sign up begins on Monday at 7 AM of the week of the trip.
 Sign up online closes at 5 PM on Thursday, so you will not be able to sign up after that time.
-The Blizzard office will not take reservations by telephone after Thursday at 3 PM CST.
 You cannot sign up for any trip before the week of the trip.

 Choose your bus location from the drop down menu on the Route Selector page.
 Ensure that you have the right pick up point before you proceed.
-The next page is the Reservations page where you can sign up any or all members (from your family) for that week’s trip.
-You must enter the parent’s name as well as the name of each member you wish to sign up.
-Please be careful to complete each page before leaving that page to start another one.
+On the same page you can sign up any or all members (from your family) for that week’s trip.
+Please be careful to complete the rental as well as the member selection before leaving that page to start another one.
 Each page has a button that will return you to the previous page or back to the beginning where you can start another section.
 The final part of the process for sign up to the weekly ski trips links to the PayPal website for payment.
 You DO NOT need to have a PayPal account to use it for payment.
 You can choose to pay the Blizzard Ski Club with a credit card, a debit card, your bank account, an e-check or your PayPal account (if you have one.)
 To complete the PayPal payment you must go through all of their steps.
 There will be a receipt from PayPal and a button to return you to the BlizzardSkiClub.com website.
 Do not leave PayPal before you have completed the transaction and been returned Blizzard.
 You must have a receipt of completion.
 If you do not reach the receipt page, start over and re-register until you do.

 “What happens if I miss the Thursday 5 PM deadline for sign up, can I still have my child attend?”

-We have created a “No Reservation” waitlist under the Information Sidebar on the Blizzard home page.
-To be added to this waitlist, you must go through the payment process which adds a $15 “No Reservation” fee to your payment.
+We have created a "No Reservation" waitlist.
+To be added to this waitlist, you must go through the payment process which adds a $15 "No Reservation" fee to your payment.
 There is no guarantee of seat availability and parents must stay with their child at the bus stop until a seat vacancy is determined.
 But, it does put you on the bus list and gives you priority over other members who might show up on the day of the trip.
-If there is no room on a bus and you have paid the “No Reservation” fee ahead of time, the full amount will be refunded.
+If there is no room on a bus and you have paid the "No Reservation" fee ahead of time, the full amount will be refunded.

 While I would like to say that everyone is always welcome, we do need to have a system that helps us order the right number of buses and know how many adults to have available.
 This means establishing a cut-off time.
 Thursday at 5 PM gives us enough time to either order more buses or release buses that will not be used.

 The one exception to this policy is for members whose stops are other than River Forest or Lincoln Park.
 The secondary stops on those routes cannot be added after the Thursday 5 PM deadline.
-If no other member has signed up from that secondary stop i.e. Oak Brook, Schaumburg, Lake Zurich, or Edens Plaza/Wilmette, then we cannot add that stop for a late-registering member.
+If no other member has signed up from that secondary stop i.e. Oak Brook, Schaumburg, Lake Zurich, Edens Plaza/Wilmette,or Skokie, then we cannot add that stop for a late-registering member.

 “What happens if I miss a Saturday for which I have a reservation?
 Will my money be refunded?”

 The weekly trip reservation fee less a $15 “No Show” fee will be refunded.
 Refunds are processed on Sunday following the missed trip.
-Cancellations are accepted until Thursday evening at 5 PM CST through an email to the website, or 3 PM CST with a phone call to the Blizzard office.
+Cancellations are accepted until Thursday evening at 5 PM CST through an email to firstname.lastname@example.org or by a phone call to the Blizzard office at 773-852-1000 before 5 PM CST.
 After that time, the $15 “No Show” fee will apply regardless of the circumstances.
 We do not hold over monies from week to week, so all missed reservations will be reimbursed.